chqzeng/OpenWL/readme.md

 Simulate water-leaving radiance (Rrs) as used in:
 - [Zeng C, Binding C. The effect of mineral sediments on satellite chlorophyll-a retrievals from line-height algorithms using red and near-infrared bands.
 Remote Sensing.
 2019;11(19). doi:10.3390/rs11192306](https://www.mdpi.com/2072-4292/11/19/2306)

-It uses a simplified water and light interaction empirical  model:  `Rrs = f/PI *  bb/(a + bb)` according to: Albert, A. and C. D. Mobley (2003)Optics Express.
-It does not count the impact of wind speed, temperature, etc. It was implemented in Matlab 2017b licensed to ECCC. should be compatible to versions>=2015b.

 The purpose of this package is for fast computation and analysis with changing IOPs (e.g., chl concentration); for a stricter simulation, please consider [HydroLight/Ecolight](https://www.sequoiasci.com/product/hydrolight/) by Mobley, et al.
 To simulate Rrs, use [`OpenWL_simu_Rrs_from_IOP.py`](OpenWL_simu_Rrs_from_IOP.py), examples:
 ```